bongssss/int2hex_hex2int/README.md

 # int2hex_hex2int

-this project explores the use of certain python conCepts like dictionaries, loops and if/else statements to change a number/input from the user from an integer(base10) to a hexadecimal(base16) and vice-versa
+This project explores the use of certain python concepts like dictionaries, loops and if/else statements to change a number/input from the user from an integer(base10) to a hexadecimal(base16) and vice-versa